daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

-GSM sites contribute the most to service downtime.
+- GSM sites contribute the most to service downtime.
-Voltage drops below the critical threshold (43V) directly correlate with service outages.
-Some site types do not meet their SLA targets despite high overall availability.
+- Some site types do not meet their SLA targets despite high overall availability.
-Overall Availability remains close to SLA targets.
+- Overall Availability remains close to SLA targets.

 ---
 ## Deep Dive Analysis